MyHomeMyData/ioBroker.e3oncan/README.md

 # Basic concept
 Viessmann E3 series devices (One Base) are doing a lot of data exchange on CAN bus.

 This adapter can listen to this communication and extract many useful information.
-The often used energy meter E380 CA is also supported.
+The often used energy meter E380 CA also is supported.

-In parallel UDSonCAN service ReadByDid is supported.
+In parallel **reading of datapoints** (ReadByDid) is supported.
 Informations not available via listening can be actively requested.
-This protocol is also used by other equipment, e.g. by well known WAGO gateway.
+The UDSonCAN protocol is also used by other equipment, e.g. by well known WAGO gateway.

-Important parts are based on the project [open3e](https://github.com/open3e).

-A python based implementation of a pure listening approach using MQTT messaging is also availabe, see [E3onCAN](https://github.com/MyHomeMyData/E3onCAN).

-**Present implementation supports reading and writing of datapoints via UDSonCAN (ReadByDid and WriteByDid).** By writing to datapoints it's possible to change setpoints, schedules and so on.
+**Writing of datapoints** via UDSonCAN (WriteByDid) is supported as well.
+By writing to datapoints it's possible to change setpoints, schedules and so on.
 It's even possible to add new schedules e.g. for domestic hot water circulation pump.

+Writing of data is triggered by storing the corresponding state with `Acknowledged` not checked (ack=false) - yes, it's that simple!
+The datapoint will be read again from device and stored in the state two seconds after writing.
+If state not get's acknowledged, please take a look to the logs.

-Writing is restricted to a set of datapoints using a white list.
+Writing is restricted to a set of datapoints using a **white list**.
+The list is stored in the info section of each device, e.g. at `e3oncan.0.vitocal.info.udsDidsWritable`.
+You can add more datapoints by editing this state.
+Make sure, **not** to check `Acknowledged` when saving the state.

 During first start of adapter instance a device scan will be done providing a list of all available devices for configuration dialog.
-A scan for datapoints of each device is also available and should be done during first setup.
+A scan for datapoints of each device should be done during first setup.

+Important parts of this adpater are based on the project [open3e](https://github.com/open3e).

+A python based implementation of a pure listening approach using MQTT messaging is also availabe, see [E3onCAN](https://github.com/MyHomeMyData/E3onCAN).

 # Getting started